Is Water a Macronutrient? Is Alcohol a Macronutrient?

-Alcohol is the opposite of water in this regard, in that it does not need to be consumed in large quantities for survival (and, of course, shouldn’t be), but when it is consumed it does provide the body with energy.
+Alcohol is technically not a macronutrient, but if you are tracking your macros, you are going to want to track alcohol as well.
+This is because alcohol is the opposite of water in that it does not need to be consumed in large quantities for survival (and, of course, shouldn’t be), but when it is consumed it does provide the body with energy.
 Since it is not an essential nutrient, it is typically not classified as a macronutrient from a medical perspective.
 However, because each gram of alcohol contains roughly 7 calories (making it second only to fat in caloric density), many people will still include alcohol when counting their macros.
-This makes sense from a dieting perspective, since too much alcohol will certainly have a detrimental effect on your fitness goals, so it would be a bad idea to ignore it if you do choose to consume alcohol.
+This makes sense from a dieting perspective since too much alcohol will certainly have a detrimental effect on your fitness goals, so it would be a bad idea to ignore it if you do choose to consume alcohol.

 As discussed above, water is (generally) technically considered a macronutrient, while alcohol is not.
 However, for counting macros, you would typically want to classify them the other way around.
 This is because macro counting is really just about keeping track of the source of the calories that you are eating, and ensuring that they are consumed in healthy proportions.